iredmail/docs/en_US/upgrade/1-iredmail.releases.md

   features or fix bugs, you do __NOT__ need to download the latest iRedMail and run the script.

-* Upgrades are only supported from one release to the release immediately following it.
-Do __NOT__ skip releases.
+* __Do NOT skip releases__.
+Upgrades are only supported from one release to the release immediately following it.

 * If you're looking for upgrading a very old iRedMail server to the latest iRedMail release, there's an alternative solution: